bitplane/bitplane.net/dev/python/index.md

 * 🦻 At [Sonocent](https://glean.co/), I wrote a BI platform to support business experiments.

 * 🩺 At NHS Digital, I worked on the SPINE 2 project doing various things, probably the biggest TDD Python codebase in the world.

 * 🎻 Someone on bitcointalk paid me 6 Bitcoins to write a data scraper for a violin sale site.
 I wish I'd kept them, they were worth $36 at the time.

-* 🃏 At BetFair, I used [funkload](https://github.com/nuxeo/funkload) for
-  performance testing and submitted a couple of bug fixes and made some pretty nice results visualization/reporting/diffing tools for perf tools in CI.
+* 🃏 At BetFair, I made some pretty nice visualization/reporting/diffing tools [funkload](https://github.com/nuxeo/funkload) for CI performance testing.
-  Didn't get permission to share the reporting tools, so all that survives is a bug report!